-SB 375 relates to land use planning by building on the existing framework of regional planning to tie together the regional allocation of housing needs and regional transportation planning in an effort to reduce GHG emissions from motor vehicle trips.
+SB 375 relates to land use planning by building on the existing framework of regional planning to tie together the regional allocation of housing needs and regional transportation planning in an effort to reduce greenhouse gas (GHG) emissions from motor vehicle trips.
 Further, SB 375 established CEQA streamlining and relevant exemptions for projects that are determined to be consistent with the land use assumptions and other relevant policies of an adopted Sustainable Communities Strategy.
-Those exemptions and streamlining regulations are reflected in CEQA Guidelines sections 15064.4 and 15183.5.
-Additional discussion of SB 375, including consistency of the Proposed Project with SB 375, is addressed in Section 3.7, Greenhouse Gas Emissions.
+Those exemptions and streamlining regulations are reflected in sections 15064.4 and 15183.5 of the CEQA Guidelines.
+Additional discussion of SB 375, including how the consistency of the Proposed Project with SB 375, is addressed in Section 3.7, Greenhouse Gas Emissions.